-Dr. John Pappas practices molecular genetic pathology.
-Clinical interests for Dr. Pappas include cleft lip and palate, growth problems, and cystic fibrosis (CF).
-He takes Coresource, Aetna EPO, Blue Cross/Blue Shield, and more.
-He graduated from the University of Athens Faculty of Medicine and then he performed his residency at Beth Israel Medical Center.
-He has received the following distinction: New York Super Doctors.
+Dr. John Pappas is a physician who specializes in molecular genetic pathology.
+Dr. Pappas's areas of expertise include cleft lip and palate, growth problems, and cystic fibrosis (CF).
+He takes Coresource, Aetna EPO, and Blue Cross/Blue Shield, as well as other insurance carriers.
+Before completing his residency at Beth Israel Medical Center, Dr. Pappas attended medical school at the University of Athens Faculty of Medicine.
+He has received professional recognition including the following: New York Super Doctors.
 Dr. Pappas (or staff) speaks the following languages: Urdu, Greek, and Ukrainian.
-Dr. Pappas is affiliated with Mount Sinai Beth Israel and NYU Langone Medical Center.
+He is affiliated with Mount Sinai Beth Israel and NYU Langone Medical Center.

 Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Movement Disorders, Autism, Multiple Endocrine Neoplasia, ...
 (Read more)

-Dr. Oana Vele works as a molecular genetic pathologist.
-She is in-network for Amerigroup, Blue Cross/Blue Shield, and Empire BlueCross BlueShield, as well as other insurance carriers.
-Dr. Vele graduated from Carol Davila University of Medicine and Pharmacy.
-Dr. Vele (or staff) speaks Romanian and French.
-Her professional affiliations include Syosset Hospital, Huntington Hospital, and Plainview Hospital.
-Dr. Vele is accepting new patients.
+Dr. Oana Vele is a physician who specializes in molecular genetic pathology.
+She graduated from Carol Davila University of Medicine and Pharmacy.
+She takes Amerigroup, Blue Cross/Blue Shield, and Empire BlueCross BlueShield, as well as other insurance carriers.
+In addition to English, Dr. Vele (or staff) speaks Romanian and French.
+She is affiliated with Huntington Hospital, Plainview Hospital, and Lenox Hill Hospital.
+Her practice is open to new patients.

 Clinical interests: Genetic Issues